Nike-Inc/brickflow/docs/tasks.md

 #### Snowflake Operator

-run snowflake queries from the databricks environment
+Run snowflake queries from the databricks environment

-As databricks secrets is a key value store, code expects the secret scope to contain the below exact keys &emsp;&emsp;&emsp;&emsp;username : user id created for connecting to snowflake for ex: sample_user
+As databricks secrets is a key value store, code expects the secret scope to contain the below exact keys

+- `username` : user id created for connecting to snowflake for ex: sample_user
-&emsp;&emsp;&emsp;&emsp;password : password information for about user for ex: P@$$word
+- `password` : password information for about user for ex: P@$$word
-&emsp;&emsp;&emsp;&emsp;account  : snowflake account information, not entire url for ex: sample_enterprise
+- `account`  : snowflake account information, not entire url for ex: sample_enterprise
-&emsp;&emsp;&emsp;&emsp;warehouse: warehouse/cluster information that user has access for ex: sample_warehouse
+- `warehouse`: warehouse/cluster information that user has access for ex: sample_warehouse
-&emsp;&emsp;&emsp;&emsp;database : default database that we want to connect for ex: sample_database
+- `database` : default database that we want to connect for ex: sample_database
-&emsp;&emsp;&emsp;&emsp;role     : role to which the user has write access for ex: sample_write_role
+- `role`     : role to which the user has write access for ex: sample_write_role

 SnowflakeOperator can accept the following as inputs

-&emsp;&emsp;&emsp;&emsp;secret_scope (required) : databricks secret scope identifier &emsp;&emsp;&emsp;&emsp;query_string (required) : queries separated by semicolon &emsp;&emsp;&emsp;&emsp;sql_file (optional) : path to the sql file &emsp;&emsp;&emsp;&emsp;parameters (optional) : dictionary with variables that can be used to substitute in queries
+- `secret_scope` : **(required)** databricks secret scope identifier
+- `query_string` : **(required)** queries separated by semicolon
+- `sql_file` : (optional) path to the sql file
+- `parameters` : (optional) dictionary with variables that can be used to substitute in queries
+- `fail_on_error` : (optional) bool to fail the task if there is a sql error, default is True

 Operator only takes one of either query_string or sql_file needs to be passed